 Though Samaipata is quite close to Santa Cruz de la Sierra, it is not a common stop for buses that run routes in the area.
 Most people reach Samaipata via Santa Cruz, and this is the option we opted for.
 We took an Expreso Samaipata combi from the city.
 It cost 30 Bolivianos per person and took two and a half hours.
 These combis do not have a set schedule and only leave when they are full.
 It costs extra to take a private taxi or leave when the combi isn’t full.

 Coming from Cochabamba, most people reach Santa Cruz, then go to Samaipata from there.
-You can also take a bus from Cochabamba directly to Samaipata, but this takes more time because the bus drives an older, more dangerous road.
+You can also take a bus from Cochabamba directly to Samaipata, but this takes more time because the bus drives an older, less maintained road.

 Leaving Samaipata, most people head back to Santa Cruz by catching a combi in the main plaza, then go on their way from there.
 Buses also occasionally pass on Ruta 7, so you can walk down the hill from town and wave down a passing bus going back to Santa Cruz.
 On an incredibly rainy day, we hitchhiked from Ruta 7 to Mairana, which lies farther west of town.
 From Mairana, we took a bus down the long and less-frequented road back to Cochabamba.